Katiebird Bakes

 Emerge with crackly, spicy, softest-ever molasses cookies, highly reminiscent of gingerbread.
 Congratulate self.

-Yes to both!
-You can freeze the baked molasses cookies, well wrapped in plastic wrap in a freezer bag, and then set them out on the counter to defrost whenever you want them!
-Or, freeze the dough after you scoop and it form into balls, so you can have warm cookies on demand.
+• Freezer: You can freeze the baked molasses cookies, well wrapped in plastic wrap in a freezer bag, and then set them out on the counter to defrost whenever you want them!
+Or, freeze the dough after you form it into balls, so you can have warm cookies on demand.
 Just bake from frozen and add 1-2 minutes to the bake time.

-You can see in the photo below the difference between a cookie baked without freezing the dough, and a cookie baked from frozen.
+You can see in the photo below the difference between a cookie baked from room temperature dough (left), and a cookie baked directly from frozen dough (right).
 Both are soft and delicious, but the ones baked from frozen are slightly thicker in the center.
-I will never turn down a good gingerbread cookie so I like them both 🙂
+I will never turn down a chewy molasses cookie so I like them both 🙂

 I’m thinking these would be the perfect homemade Christmas cookie gifts in little bags or jars, if you’re into that sort of thing.
 I know I wouldn’t mind receiving one.